-- (i) between every pair of occurrences of a generator $r_i$ (with no other occurrences of $r_i$ in between) there are exactly two terms (possibly equal to each other) that do not commute with $r_i$ ; - (ii) the last occurrence of each generator $r_i$ is followed by at most one generator that does not commute with $r_i$ .
+- (i) between every pair of occurrences of a generator r_i (with no other occurrences of r_i in between) there are exactly two terms (possibly equal to each other) that do not commute with r_i; - (ii) the last occurrence of each generator r_i is followed by at most one generator that does not commute with r_i .

-Now it is easy to see that in type $A{\infty}$ , skew shapes $\lambda$ with $w^{\lambda}$ dominant minuscule are (disjoint unions of) 'straight' shapes in the usual sense, i.e. partitions drawn in the Russian notation.
+Now it is easy to see that in type A{∞} , skew shapes λ with w^{λ} dominant minuscule are (disjoint unions of) 'straight' shapes in the usual sense, i.e. Young diagrams drawn in the diagonal-centric notation.
 This motivates the following definition.
-A skew shape $\lambda$ is a straight shape if $w^{\lambda}$ is dominant minuscule.
+A skew shape λ is a straight shape if w^{λ} is dominant minuscule.
 Proposition 3.8 yields the following explicit characterization of the straight shapes.

 Lemma 3.9.
-Let $\lambda$ be a configuration.
-Then $\lambda$ is a straight shape if and only if the following conditions are satisfied:
+Let λ be a configuration.
+Then λ is a straight shape if and only if the following conditions are satisfied: